Chickery's Travels

 Ocean Path to Thunder Hole and Otter Cliff

 • Sand Beach is nestled in a small inlet between the granite mountains and rocky shores of Mount Desert Island.
 This gorgeous 290-yard-long beach is one of the most popular points of interest on the island.
 The thousands of years of pounding surf created a beach that is largely comprised of unique sand of shell fragments.
-Although the water looks inviting, you may want to reconsider wading in since the ocean temperature rarely exceeds 55 degrees in the summer.
+Although the water looks inviting, you may want to reconsider wading in first-thing since the ocean temperature rarely exceeds 55 degrees in the summer.

 • Thunder Hole is the place to experience the thunder of the sea against the rocky shores of Maine!
 On calm days you may wonder what the fuss is all about.
 But wait until the waves kick up a few notches.
 Thunder Hole is a small inlet, naturally carved out of the rocks, where the waves roll into.
-At the end of this inlet, down low, is a small cavern where, when the rush of the wave arrives, air and water is forced out like a clap of distant thunder.
+At the end of this inlet, down low, is a small cavern where, when the rush of the wave arrives, air and water are forced out like a clap of distant thunder.
 Water may spout as high as 40 feet with a thunderous roar!
 Hence the name: Thunder Hole.

 • Otter Cliff is one of the most spectacular sights along the North Atlantic Seaboard.
 On the east side of the Park Loop Road, about .7 miles past Thunder Hole, is the famous 110-foot-high Otter Cliff – one of the highest Atlantic coastal headlands north of Rio de Janeiro.
 Just before Otter Cliff is a beautiful spot called Monument Cove.
 Right after this, the road begins to curve to the left.
 To the right is a small parking area with portable rest facilities.
 On the other side of the street is a path that leads to the cliff.